bluewingtitan/fastcloud/README.md

 - password ("fastcloud is cool"): The password needed to upload.
 Will not be sent to client side, but compared server-side on upload request.
 CHANGE THIS!
 - max-downloads (42069): The maximum amount a file can be downloaded before deletion.
 Set to -1 for infinite downloads.
 - max-size-byte (134217728 = 128MB): The maximum size a uploaded file can have.
 - hours-before-expiry(48): How many hours shall a file survive?
-The check happens for all files at once every 30 minutes, so this is not exact.
+The check happens for all files, once every 30 minutes, so this is not exact.
 - style("dark"): Set "light" for lightmode, "dark" for darkmode.
-There are "white" and "black" for fully monochromatic styles.
+There are "white" and "black" for monochromatic styles.

 > Am I allowed to use FastCloud for...
 Yes.
-Use it for whatever you want.
+Use it for whatever you want, on your own risk.
-MIT Licence Baby.
+MIT-License, baby.

 # Setup FastCloud
 1. Clone FastCloud Repo
-2. Edit Config (Optional)
+2. Edit Config (CHANGE THE DEFAULT PASSWORD!)
 3. npm install
 4. npm start
 5. Have fun

-Setup a port forwarding of port 80 to 33658 for a more comfortable experience for usage over dns.
+Setup your nginx or whatever to point to it, running at port 33658.

 # Reset FastCloud